Top Questions To Ask About Insomnia For Doctors And Patients— September 17, 2019

-There are some types of insomnia which are triggered by health and mental conditions hence, asking this question is a must.
+There are some types of insomnia that are triggered by health and mental conditions hence, asking this question is a must.
 For any insomnia treatment, it is important to know whether the patient already has any medical condition or not.
 Ask for proper medical reports if there are any health issues with your patient.
-However, if they are suffering from psychological issues such as stress, anxiety or depression, recommend them to visit a psychiatrist and get themselves counselled as it helps in reducing the symptoms of insomnia.
+However, if they are suffering from psychological issues such as stress, anxiety, or depression, recommend them to visit a psychiatrist and get themselves counseled as it helps in reducing the symptoms of insomnia.

 Do have midnight snacks?

 Grabbing a pack of chips or juice late at night right before sleeping also disrupts a patient’s sleep routine and result in sleep disorders.
 Tell your patients to completely eliminate this unhealthy habit to reduce insomnia symptoms.